 From there, the behavior of the JUnit test runner is the same; hierarchy view of all tests and individual methods, their results, etc.

 You can write scripts like this

-and use these scripts as unit test cases if you use the GroovyTestSuite class to run them as described above.
+and use these scripts as unit test cases if you use the GroovyTestSuite class to run them as described below.

 When the above script is compiled, it doesn't actually implement JUnit's TestCase and so needs a special runner so that it can be used inside a JUnit test framework.
 This is what GroovyTestSuite does, it detects scripts like the above and wraps them in a JUnit Test adapter so you can run scripts like the above as a unit test case inside your IDE.